UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/NVIDIA_Containers.md

 The page about how to use the container is here: <https://catalog.ngc.nvidia.com/orgs/hpc/containers/namd>

-Following it through, we can download the benchmark example to check later whether our container works:
+Following it through, you can download the benchmark example to check later whether your container works:

 ```
 mkdir ngc_namd_experiment